-Drawing on the community collaboration ideas above, here are four potential projects designed to stimulate thought about what is possible on a local or regional basis.
-These examples rely on our experiences and knowledge in the southern part of the greater San Juan Mountain region and are intended to help you promote discussion among groups and individuals wherever you may be.
+Drawing on the community collaboration ideas above, here are four projects designed to stimulate thought about what is possible in this region.
+These examples rely on our experiences and knowledge in the southern part of the greater San Juan Mountain region, are simply ideas to promote discussion among interested groups and individuals, and can be adapted to any part of the broader region.